KarateKamiOW/ProjectGOS/README.md

 The Town.
 Also already done; some NPCs just need to be given their functionality.
 More Spells!
 Relics.
-(Items that give characters a secondary passive effect)
+(Items that give characters a secondary passive effect) More levels.
+(Level Select UI is complete.
+More levels coming soon!)

 _________________________________________________________________________________________________________________________________________________________________________________
 What's coming Later